IOS 18: Others

 With iOS 18.1, iOS allows the detection and display of battery health information of a non-Apple battery.

 On devices with an OLED display, there is a bulge animation when a hardware button is pressed.

 With iOS 18.2, users are able to share a link with others or airlines to track the location of AirTags or other accessories in the Find My app.

-Reports from law enforcement suggested that a new security feature was added that would reboot iPhones after 72 hours of inactivity to make it harder to break into, something that researchers were able to confirm while looking at the code for iOS 18.1.
+Reports from law enforcement suggested that a new security feature was added that would reboot iPhones after 72 hours of inactivity to make it harder to break into, which researchers were able to confirm while looking at the code for iOS 18.1.

-18.2 allowed app developers like Truecaller to add real-time Caller ID and spam-blocking.
+iOS 18.2 allowed app developers such as Truecaller to add real-time Caller ID and spam-blocking.

 With iOS 18.5, Apple introduced the 2025 Pride wallpaper.
 This update also fixed several security vulnerabilities.

 Supported devices

-iOS 18 requires a device with an Apple A12 Bionic processor or newer, all iPhones that support iOS 17 are also compatible with iOS 18.
+iOS 18 requires a device with an Apple A12 Bionic processor or newer; all iPhones that support iOS 17 are also compatible with iOS 18.
 The Apple Intelligence feature requires an Apple A17 Pro processor or newer.

-However, iPhones with an A12 Bionic or A13 Bionic (Note: iPhone 11, 11 Pro, 11 Pro Max, and the second-generation SE) SoC have limited support (Note: Messages via Satellite, and certain Live Audio Transcription enhancements are not available on iPhones older than the iPhone 12 series.) while iPhones with an A14 Bionic SoC and later (Note: iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max) are fully supported but older SoC lack Apple Intellgence.
+However, iPhones with an A12 Bionic or A13 Bionic (Note: iPhone 11, 11 Pro, 11 Pro Max, and the second-generation SE) chip have limited support (Note: Messages via Satellite, and certain Live Audio Transcription enhancements are not available on iPhones older than the iPhone 12 series.) while iPhones with an A14 Bionic to A16 chip (Note: iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max) are fully supported but lack Apple Intelligence.

 iPhones that support iOS 18 are: